Idlewild Trust

 - Conservation Grants: Objects and Works of Art – grants support the conservation of cultural heritage of recognised national and international importance in museums, libraries, galleries, historic buildings, or landscapes accessible to the public.

-For Conservation Grants organisations applying must be UK registered charities or national museums that are UK exempt charities.
-Applicants must own the object/work of art to be conserved.
+For Conservation Grants, applicants must own the object/work of art to be conserved.
 Applications from museums/libraries with charitable status where the object/work of art may still be owned by the local authority or university can be considered.
 Eligible applicants must provide a completed Conservation Report by an independent and accredited conservator or an in-house qualified conservator.

 The Trust has two annual funding rounds with meetings usually held in May and November.
-The next application rounds are open:
+The next application round is open: